aimansae/my-chalet/README.md

 ## Introduction

-My chalet is a fictional website designed for travel lovers.
+My chalet is a fully responsive fictional website designed for travel lovers.
 The purpose was to enhance user experience by gathering a list of the most exclusive chalets available in Italy.
 A user can quickly find the most requested and famous mini hotels, just by visiting the site and send a request for availability for one night stay.

 ## Live Site